The Good, the Bad, the Ugly and Everything in Between: The State of Affairs in Bangladesh under the Post-July Revolution Interim Government

 Introduction

 On 05 August 2024, Bangladesh’s long-serving Prime Minister, Sheikh Hasina, resigned and fled to India following a student-led uprising.
-An interim government led by Nobel Laureate Muhammad Yunus as the “Chief Adviser” was formed to restore legitimacy and order on 08 August 2024.
-This article explores the state of play within Bangladesh’s interim government, examines the charges brought against the former head of government, and considers the broader implications for both national politics and international relations.
+An interim government led by Nobel Laureate Muhammad Yunus as the “Chief Adviser” was formed on 8 August 2024 to restore legitimacy and order.
+This article examines the current state of Bangladesh’s interim government, analyzes the allegations against its former leader, and considers the wider implications for national politics and international relations.

 The Good

 The interim government has pursued an aggressive legal and political overhaul.
-For instance, it has legislated the Public Service (Amendment) Ordinance, 2025 which aims to expedite civil service disciplinary actions by eliminating lengthy departmental proceedings and allowing summary discipline, including mandatory retirement, demotion, or termination, based on two show-cause notices for four specific violations.
-However, government workers protested the draft Ordinance, labeling it “repressive” and undermining labour rights.
-The Advisory Council of the interim government approved key amendments, including replacing dismissal with mandatory retirement, granting appeal rights, preserving pension benefits, and establishing investigation committees for misconduct allegations.
-Furthermore, instead of one officer, investigations will now be conducted by a three-member committee including at least one female officer.
-The revised draft of the Ordinance will be forwarded to the President for promulgation after vetting by the Law Ministry.
+For instance, it has legislated the Public Service (Amendment) Ordinance, 2025, which aims to expedite civil service disciplinary actions by eliminating lengthy departmental proceedings and allowing summary discipline, including mandatory retirement, demotion, or termination, based on two show-cause notices for four specific violations.
+However, government workers protested the draft Ordinance, labelling it “repressive” and undermining labour rights.
+The revised draft of the Ordinance will be forwarded to the President for promulgation after vetting by the Law Ministry

-– NCA freezing properties of former ministers in London
+NCA freezing the properties of former ministers in London

-Bangladesh’s interim government has diligently pursued via diplomatic channels to the UK to identify, freeze, and repatriate illicit wealth embezzled by previous government officials.
+Bangladesh’s interim government has diligently pursued, via diplomatic channels, the UK to identify, freeze, and repatriate illicit wealth embezzled by previous government officials.
 Accordingly, the UK’s National Crime Agency (NCA) froze luxury properties in London that were linked to Salman F Rahman, the former Member of Parliament and adviser to the former Prime Minister, and former Land Minister, Saifuzzaman Chowdhury.

 According to a report in The Daily Telegraph, initiatives have been taken to liquidate part of Saifuzzaman Chowdhury’s assets to settle his outstanding debts.
-His property portfolio in the UK is estimated to be worth £170 million consisting of more than three hundred properties.
+His property portfolio in the UK is estimated to be worth £170 million, comprising over 300 properties.
 Records filed with the UK’s Companies House indicate that Bangladesh’s United Commercial Bank is seeking repayment of approximately USD 350 million from Saifuzzaman.

 The Bad

-– Top AL leaders managing to flee BD
+– Top AL leaders are managing to flee BD

-While accountability is demanded within the country, several high-profile Awami League figures have already absconded via porous borders, often heading to India or other countries.
+Several high-profile figures of the fallen regime have already absconded via porous borders, often heading to India or other countries.
 Their escape has dented efforts towards establishing accountability regarding corruption claims and involvement in the brutality unleashed on protesting students during the 2024 uprising.

 – Wholesale murder charges against unconnected persons

-Political parties not aligned with the spirit of the revolution
+– Political parties are not aligned with the spirit of the revolution

-In the post-revolution Bangladesh, the established political parties (particularly, the Bangladesh Nationalist Party (BNP)) and the emerging student-led political party National Citizen Party (NCP) and other parties are deeply divided over various constitutional and political issues.
-All the parties are engrossed with self-serving political agendas rather than uniting around the people’s mandate for reform, which was the main spirit of the revolution.
-This includes debate over who led the uprising, drafting of a July Charter and persistent demand for a democratic election.
+In post-revolution Bangladesh, the established political parties (particularly, the Bangladesh Nationalist Party (BNP) and the emerging student-led political party, the National Citizen Party (NCP) and other parties are deeply divided over various constitutional and political issues rather than uniting around the people’s mandate for reform, which was the main spirit of the revolution.
+This includes debate over who led the uprising and the drafting of a July Charter. and a persistent demand for a democratic election.

 The Ugly

 Since the inception of the interim government, Bangladesh has seen a sharp rise in mob violence due to an unfortunate decline in law and order.
-The brutal killing of the scrap trader Lal Chand Sohag by stoning in broad daylight prompting nationwide outrage reflects how far security has slipped, exposing ordinary citizens to resort to mob justice and unchecked violence.
+The brutal killing of a scrap trader, Lal Chand Sohag, by stoning in broad daylight, prompting nationwide outrage, reflects how far security has slipped, exposing ordinary citizens to resorting to mob justice and unchecked violence.

 The in-between: